david-phippard/Crime_Project_SQL/README.md

 CLEARED|2.28%

 >:arrow_forward: Majority (71%) of 2015 cases unresolved
-:arrow_forward: Fewer than 10% of resolved cases result in clearance
+:arrow_forward: Fewer than 10% of resolved cases result in clearance (>90% resulting in booking/citation)
 :arrow_forward: **No** 2015 cases have (yet?) resulted in a prosecution

 Constrast the 2015 results to 2012: